Film Review – Arrival (2016)

-Arrival is directed by Denis Villenueve and stars Amy Adams, Jeremy Renner, and Forest Whitaker.
+Arrival is directed by Denis Villeneuve and stars Amy Adams, Jeremy Renner, and Forest Whitaker.
 The story follows Louise Banks (Adams), a linguistics expert at a university in Montana that is called to action from the military after twelve UFOs drop down in random places all around the globe.
 Adams is assigned to try to communicate with the aliens in the UFO that landed in Montana.
-As her work progresses with her team, she learns so much more than she could’ve ever imagined not only about the aliens and their purpose on Earth, but also what may be in store for her.
+As her work progresses, she learns so much more than she could’ve ever imagined not only about the aliens and their purpose on Earth, but also what may be in store for her.

-Let me start off by saying this: if you think that you’re going to get a CGI-fest of aliens attacking Earth in a massively scoped action movie, then you’ll be very disappointed walking out of the theater.
+If you think that you’re going to get a CGI-fest of aliens attacking Earth in a massively scoped action movie, then you’ll be very disappointed in Arrival.
 Arrival is a slow burn, ratcheting up the tension step by step.
-And, when I mean slow burn, I mean a very slow burn (I did catch myself looking at the time at parts).
+When I mean slow burn, I mean a very slow burn (I did catch myself looking at my phone).
 However, that’s not to say that it is not a rewarding film, it just requires the right mindset in order to be fully appreciated.

 Arrival is subtle in its beauty.
 Similar to what I’ve discussed so far, it doesn’t rely on crazy visual effects like any of the superhero movies that we’ve come to love, but rather utilizes changes in sunlight and stark color contrasts that make it very cinematic.
 It adds to the feeling of the movie, giving you extra incentive to feel emotional when necessary.
 I would not be surprised if Arrival receives a nomination for achievements in cinematography.